Clam-/Misc-Utilities/README.md

 This is a bunch of utilities that I have put together that may (not) be useful for you.
 See the wiki pages for more information on the tools:

+dropboxlog
+Tool to parse dumb Dropbox logs that embed JSON in to the 10th field.
+Converts it to plan CSV.

 [dirsymsync](https://github.com/Clam-/Misc-Utilities/wiki/dirsymsync)
 dirsymsync is a service that will synchronise two folders with one symlinking files to the other to get the effect of a "write once" "disallow delete" type scenario.